-Hosack recognized and soon seized an opportunity for institutional innovation.
-As we have seen, organization scholars have developed numerous insightful accounts of how people find traction with novel projects.
+Organization scholars have developed numerous insightful accounts of how people find traction with novel projects.
 Although these accounts vary in their particulars, there is some consensus on the elements that are common to successful institutional projects.
 At the individual level, scholars have emphasized that the opportunity recognition that leads to an innovator's new project is facilitated by her or his biographical trajectory (McAdam 1989; Burton, Sørensen, and Beckman 2002).
-Biographical trajectories foster the social skill needed to persuade others (Fligstein 2001; Battilana, Leca, and Boxenbaum 2009).
+Biographical trajectories foster the social skill needed to persuade others (Fligstein 1997).
 They are also important in generating access to sponsors and representatives who connect these people to diverse contacts, resources, and sources of knowledge (Greve and Rao 2012).
+Culturally available organizational templates represent collective resources on which they may draw to articulate a new arrangement and acquire needed legitimacy and resources (Ruef 2000; Haveman and Rao 2006).
+We synthesize these common elements to offer an initial comparison of the two gardens under investigation here.
+In what follows, we situate the projects of David Hosack and his Gilded Age counterpart, Nathaniel Britton, with respect to these four elements-project, biography, template, and social skill-critical to organizational foundings.
+(For portraits of Hosack and Britton, see Figures 1 and 2)